Dispersion in time and space: what propagating optical pulses in time (& not space) forces us to confront: Pulse propagation

 \section{Pulse propagation}

-Third order nonlinearities are common in many materials, e.g. in the silica used to make optical fibres \cite{Agrawal-NFO,TG-FiberOptEss,Shaw-MPOFC}.
-Here I compare 1+1D propagation such a waveguide, in order to elucidate the differences between the standard spatially propagated picture and the temporally propagated picture.
+{As an example, I will now consider pulse propogation in a simple optical fibre model \cite{Agrawal-NFO,TG-FiberOptEss,Shaw-MPOFC}, where the dominant interesting effect is the third order nonlinearity present silica.} Here I compare 1+1D propagation such a waveguide, in order to elucidate the differences between the standard spatially propagated picture {(as discussed in \cite{Kinsler-2010pra-fchhg})} and the temporally propagated picture derived here. {This comparison is made much clearer by not only the use of the factorization method in both cases, but also because it enabled both derivations to closely follow the same steps and approximations.}

 The assumptions made are those of transverse fields, weak dispersive corrections, and weakly nonlinear response; these all allow us to decouple the forward and backward wave equations.
-This decoupling then allows us, without any extra approximation, to reduce our description to one of forward only pulse propagation.
+This decoupling {means that without using any extra approximations, we can simplify our description and treat} forward only pulse propagation.
 The specific example chosen here is for an instantaneous cubic nonlinearity, but it is easily generalized to non-instantaneous cases or even other scalar nonlinearities.